BTIG Believes Sutter Rock Capital (SSSS) Won't Stop Here

-BTIG analyst Mark Palmer maintained a Buy rating on Sutter Rock Capital (SSSS) today and set a price target of $10.00.
-The company’s shares closed last Thursday at $9.23, close to its 52-week high of $9.69.
+In a report released today, Mark Palmer from BTIG reiterated a Buy rating on Sutter Rock Capital (SSSS), with a price target of $12.00.
+The company’s shares closed last Tuesday at $9.57, close to its 52-week high of $9.69.

 See today’s analyst top recommended stocks >>